 The BA/MA Program in History

-The purpose of the program is to allow students a greater opportunity for concentrated study and research training without requiring a commitment to the Ph.D.
-Students in the BA/MA program must meet all the specific course requirements for the undergraduate major as well as the formal requirements for the MA, including the completion of a research seminar, demonstrated proficiency in a foreign language, and an oral comprehensive exam in major and minor fields.
+Students in the BA/MA program must meet all the specific course requirements for the undergraduate major as well as the formal requirements for the MA, including the completion of the MA colloquium, another graduate-level colloquium, a research seminar, demonstrated proficiency in a foreign language, and an oral comprehensive exam in major and minor fields.

 How to apply

 Students must submit applications by the end of the second semester of junior year.
-The required application materials are a statement of purpose, a writing sample, at least two letters of recommendation, and an official transcript.
-Please take a look at Morrissey Graduate Program Admission page for application instructions and e-mail firstname.lastname@example.org with any questions regarding uploading the materials.
+The required application materials are a 500-word statement of purpose, a 12-15 page writing sample, at least two letters of recommendation, and an official transcript.
+Please take a look at MCAS Graduate Program Admission page for application instructions and email email@example.com with any questions regarding uploading the materials.

 Do not send any materials to the History Department.